LogtalkDotOrg/logtalk.org/_pages/releasing.md

 choco push -s https://push.chocolatey.org/
 ```

 The above commands assume the API key is set.
-If that's not the case, before pushing a new release, the following command is required (with `KEY` replace by the actual key):
+If that's not the case, before pushing a new release, the following command is required (with `KEY` replaced by the actual key):

 ```
 choco apikey --key KEY --source https://push.chocolatey.org/